isomerpages/cpf-govbenefits/_when-will-i-be-paid/GSTV – Cash (Seniors' Bonus).md

 			</tr>
 </tbody>
 </table><br><br>
-If your eligibility has been reassessed recently, you will receive your Assurance Package by end of the following month.
+If your eligibility has been reassessed recently, you will receive your GSTV – Cash (Seniors’ Bonus) by end of the following month, starting from March 2023.